If your dog is in distress right now - call immediately:

 If your dog ate grapes or raisins instead - that is a separate, more serious protocol

 Grapes and raisins are genuinely toxic to dogs at any dose and can cause acute kidney failure.
-The mechanism is not fully understood and there is no safe dose.
+Tartaric acid is now identified as the likely toxin (ASPCA APCC), and there is no safe dose.
 See the emergency protocol on our sibling site.

 Grape and raisin emergency guide - candogseatgrapes.com